gitificial/FLIRtoDash/README.md

 wget https://github.com/gitificial/FLIRtoDash/archive/master.zip
 unzip master.zip
 ```
 8. Add a new cronjob to start the webapp at boot time.
-Open the cronjob file with the command "crontab -e" and add following line to the very end:
+Open the cronjob file with the command "crontab -e" and add following line to the very end and save it (Ctrl-d Y):
 ```bash
 @reboot tmux new-session -d -s "flirSession" $HOME/flir/FLIRtoDash-master/flir_start.sh
 ```